HongAnhNgo/GlowinkSocialMedia/README.md

 This project is currently under development.
 Future enhancements include:

 - Connect the application data to a database for multi-user, real-time functionality.
+- Implement responsive design to ensure the app is adaptable to different screen sizes.
 - Implement follow, like, and share functionalities for posts.
 - Add CRUD functionalities for daily thoughts and daily challenges.
 - Write additional components for the socials and challenges pages.